aditya-ladawa/brand_presence_prediction/README.md

 # Finetuned YOLO v11L on custom annotated dataset with 71 brand logos, for KI Sports hackathon

+**DISCLAIMER: I/we DO NOT claim any rights over the video obtained by running inference on an OFFICIAL BundeSliga Football Match.
+We simply use it for Hackathon / Learning purposes and nothing else.
+Please contact adityaladwa11@gmail.com in case of any issue.**

 # Output inference

 <video controls width="640">